MetPX/sarracenia/docs/How2Guides/FlowCallbacks.rst

     worklist.failed   --> messages for which processing failed. failed messages will be retried.

-Initially, all messages are placed in incoming. if a plugin decides:
+Initially, all messages are placed in worklists.incoming. if a plugin decides:

 - a message is not relevant, moved it to the rejected worklist.